 Jump-start the color-show in your garden by filling pots, planters, baskets, and beds with Snapdragons.
 Available in dwarf, standard, and even trailing varieties, Snapdragons offer an assortment of jewel-like colors that are so bright they practically pop out of the garden.
 Tall varieties, which can grow 2 feet (60 cm) tall, also make outstanding cut flowers.
 Snapdragons prefer chilly spring or fall weather and may stop blooming once the weather heats up.

 10. Sweet Alyssum

 The velvety, crown-like flowers of Cyclamen will add a touch of elegance to pots, planters, and garden beds.
-These little jewels rarely grow over 8 inches (20 cm) tall, but they provide big impact in a variety of colors including white, rose, lavender, and red.
-The plants also sport pretty, heart-shape leaves that are often streaked in silver or different shades of green.
+These little jewels rarely grow over 8 inches (20 cm) tall, but they provide a big impact in a variety of colors, including white, rose, lavender, and red.
+The plants also sport pretty, heart-shaped leaves that are often streaked in silver or different shades of green.
 Cyclamen prefer a partially shady location and temperatures that don't go above 65°F (18°C).

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin